Storage rings as detectors for relic gravitational-wave background ?: Stochastic relic gravitational-wave background

-In this section we analyse the shrinkage of the machine circumference \cite{MT00} coupled to the relic gravitational--wave background treated as a stochastic system \cite{BA88,BA96,SWB1}--\cite{SWB3}.
-We show that the suggested explanation of the shrinkage of the machine circumference, measured at the SPring--8 \cite{MT00}, by the relic gravitational--wave background survives even if the storage ring interacts with the stochastic relic gravitational waves coming from all quarters of the Universe.
+In this section we analyze the systematic shrinkage of the machine circumference \cite{Takao2000} coupled to the relic gravitational-wave background treated as a stochastic system \cite{Buonanno2003, Regimbau2011, Caprini2018}.
+We show that the suggested explanation of the shrinkage of the machine circumference, measured at the SPring-8 \cite{Takao2000}, by the relic gravitational-wave background survives even if the storage ring interacts with the stochastic relic gravitational waves coming from all quarters of the Universe.
 This is related to the fact that the observed shrinkage of the machine circumference of the storage ring is an effect of the second order of the interaction of the gravitational waves with the machine circumference.